PHPWord

 Answer:

-– Has ribosomes and helps in
+Rough ER (RER) – Has ribosomes and helps in protein synthesis.

-– Lacks ribosomes and helps in
+Smooth ER (SER) – Lacks ribosomes and helps in lipid synthesis.

-between organelles.
+Transports materials between organelles.

-(in liver cells).
+Detoxifies harmful substances (in liver cells).

 10. Compare plant and animal cells.